Guiding Principles

 How will we vote, and what will we fund?

-The committee would likely vote to fully fund the food, as long as it is majority plant-based (though for cultural events, we understand if there have to be some options that include meat).
-We would also likely fund the compostable utensils as long as they are fiber-based (plant plastics/bioplastics are not compostable at UCLA!).
 We may ask the organization to incorporate some educational signage about waste (for instance, how waste disproportionately affects certain communities) to keep near the compostable utensils so attendees learn about the importance of compostables over single-use plastic.
 However, the TGIF committee takes a “no-swag” stance on funding, voting no for items that serve no purpose/create excess like tote bags since they do not contribute to the sustainable goals of the event or teach anything about sustainability and would likely create waste (even though they are reusable!).

 Also, remember that TGIF is a funding body using student fees that provide advance funding for projects/programming, so we do not fund businesses or programs earning profit or past projects.
 Our emphasis on social equity in accessing sustainability benefits prioritizes projects that would not otherwise have funding and create free services for all students.
 If you have any questions or concerns about our voting process or your applications, please email us or come to our office hours.
 We love hearing from you and discussing sustainability on our campus in all its forms.
 Thank you!